CaseyJohnson-RS/MSHack/README.md

-# MSHack Serice Backend
+# MSHack App

-This repository implements the mshack package and provides an API for retrieving PDF.
+This repository implements the mshack package and provides app.